DestroyedClone/RiskOfBulletstorm/README.md

 Half + Full Heart: Restores 35%/60% health on pickup.
 Can fill barrier.
 Armor: Destroys itself to block one hit of damage dealing more than 25% health or exceeding your health, and fires a Blank.
 (TODO: SFX)
 Blank: Press a key to activate, destroying all projectiles, stunning and knocking nearby enemies back.
 Consumed on use.
 (TODO: SFX, Visual effect)
 Key: Opens a locked chest for free.
+Consumed on use.
 Cell Key: ???
 No?
 Ray Key: ???
 Maybe?
-Ammo: Bandolier clone
+Ammo: Bandolier clone (X)
 Spread Ammo: Bandolier clone that applies to all players

 ## White